Zagaz-Private-Limited/go/services/horizon/internal/docs/notes_for_developers.md

 ## <a name="scenarios"></a> Adding, rebuilding and using test scenarios

-In order to simulate ledgers Horizon uses [`stellar-core-commander`](https://github.com/stellar/stellar_core_commander) recipe files  to add transactions and operations to ledgers using stellar-core test framework.
+In order to simulate ledgers Horizon uses [`stellar-core-commander`](https://github.com/stellar/stellar_core_commander) recipe files to add transactions and operations to ledgers using the stellar-core test framework.

 In order to add a new scenario or rebuild existing scenarios you need: